ZhangZhuoSJTU/StochFuzz/README.md

 Currently, we have many todo items and some pending decisions of improving StochFuzz.
 Details can be found at [todo.md](docs/todo.md).

-I will try my best to maintain StochFuzz, but sometimes it may take me more time to respond.
-Thanks for your understanding.
+I will try my best to maintain StochFuzz timely, but sometimes it may take me more time to respond.
+Thanks for your understanding in advance.

 ## Cite